-I was chatting to a contact who works in banking IT and he told me that although there have not been any disasters.
+I was chatting to a contact who works in banking IT and he told me that although there have not been any disasters banks are a bit nervous.

 He said: "I hear whispers that some banks are getting nervous / suffering from the Kiev disruption.
 No serious issues or outages yet but I would say it's on the cards.
 Some firms only have development out there, others have some prod support.
 I hear some workers are having to rely on remote access and resilience is reduced."